k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Grimtooth's instakill vs elves
 - Intelligent peacefuls avoid digging shop or temple walls
 - Fix: disarming swallowed hero
+- Fix: mkgate() was called every time the Amulet of Yendor was dropped and picked back up while in the Sanctum